-However, since the Founder Warrants are not publicly traded and there are no comparable quoted financial instruments, alternative valuation techniques were used to determine their fair value at the year end.
-Using an option pricing model whilst after applying a 50% discount for the lock-up period, a volatility of 40% and a 50% probability of a successful Business Combination, at 31 December 2021 the fair value of the Founder Warrants was estimated to be €0.725 (given the most recent transaction price of an Ordinary Share of €9.80 as of 22 December 2021).
+Since the Founder Warrants are not publicly traded and there are no comparable quoted financial instruments, alternative valuation techniques were used to determine their fair value at the year end.

+Using an option pricing model whilst after applying a 25% discount for the lock-up period, a volatility of 40% and a 75% probability of a successful Business Combination, at 31 December 2022 the fair value of the Founder Warrants was estimated to be \in 1.902 (given the most recent transaction price of an Ordinary Share of \notin 9.95 as of 30 December 2022).